charm-lab/interaction-expectation-legacy/readme.md

 You'll also need to get the GRAB dataset file from https://grab.is.tue.mpg.de/

 Make a file in machine_directories that points to the appropriate files.

+## SMPL-X

+If there are any issues with smplx, install per https://github.com/vchoutas/smplx

 # Data Generation